patrickgdl/scholar/README.md

-# Ionic Fake Card
+# Scholar

-This application is purely a kitchen-sink demo of the Ionic Framework and Angular.
+This application is purely a kitchen-sink demo of the Ionic Framework with Angular.

 ## Table of Contents